Karaoke Files

 Language(s)

-The langage in which your karaoke is sung.
+The language in which your song is sung.
 Like with everything else there is a list.

 • If the langage is unknown / made up, add “Unknown language”.

-• If your karaoke has no singing (and that your .ass is empty), add “No linguistic content”.
+• If your song is without singing (and that your .ass is empty), add “No linguistic content”.

 • If you have made an instrumental/off-vocals version (without any actual singing), choose the langage the lyrics use.